 Key themes for the future of building

-The four key themes chosen for BAU 2019 are the ones that were setting the pace in the building industry—and also brought structure to the wide variety of products and solutions at the show.
+The four key themes chosen for BAU 2019 were the ones that are setting the pace in the building industry—and also brought structure to the wide variety of products and solutions at the show.
 Many exhibitors would be organizing their presentations accordingly and highlighting their solutions in these areas.
 In the forums at the fair different aspects of the key themes would be explored and discussed.
 And in the special shows, they would be illustrated through product and project examples.

 Progress in digitalization has really been picking up pace in the building industry in recent years.
 With the latest developments in IT and above all in BIM (Building Information Modeling) the job of planning is undergoing tremendous change.
 Today it’s the norm for international planning teams to work together—at the same time and on the same data.
 That simplifies collaboration and make the job easier.
 It also enhances the quality of the planning.